- About Us

 The Student Speaker award goes to a student who carries at least a 3.0 GPA and who has a message to share from the student perspective on the pathway to collegiate scholarship and campus life.

 The Alton Thibodeaux Award is presented to a member of the University of North Texas community who exemplifies work and dedication to promoting diversity and multiculturalism.
 The award was inspired by Alton Thibodeaux who served in many capacities for the University of North Texas including administrator and advisor.
 Applicants will be judged on their involvement and dedication to diversity at UNT.
-The recipient will be selected by a committee of students, faculty, and staff members.
+The recipient will be selected by a committee of students.

 Named for the late Professor Floyd Graham, this award is presented to a faculty member for outstanding and unselfish service to students.
 The 'Fessor Graham Award is the highest honor given by the student body.
 A student committee selects the ‘Fessor Graham recipient and additional Honor Professor award recipients.
 Professors will be judged on teaching excellence, outstanding and unselfish service, publications and scholarly work, and length of service to the university and community.